ZhaoLizz/zhaolizz.github.io/_pages/about.md

 [06/2024] I'm submitting my first Ph.D paper to IEEE TVCG.
 Hope everything goes well!

-[06/2024] We won the Beijing College Champions Cup in football!
+[06/2024] We won the championship of Beijing College Champions Cup (soccer)!
 I played as the starting right-back and completed all the matches.

 [06/2024] I serve as a reviewer in [IEEE ISMAR 2024](https://ieeeismar.org/) for both journal and conference track.